 Chill links in a bath of ice water for 15 to 20 minutes to firm them up before cutting.
 You can even prepare these a day ahead of your intended use.

-Before cooking your sausages, I recommend you unwrap then cut them into 2” (maximum 3”) pieces at a slight angle.
+Before cooking your sausages, we recommend you unwrap then cut them into 2” (maximum 3”) pieces at a slight angle.